plotly/Streaming-Demos/README.md

 1. Take a look at [this]() and [this]()!
 2. This is real-time data, everybody viewing these streaming plots sees the same data at the same time.
-3. If you are the owner of the plot you can head over to the Plotly webapp and style your streaming plot.
+3. If you are the owner of the plot you can head over to the [Plotly app]("https://plot.ly") and style your streaming plot.
 When you save all the shared plots are live updated to reflect these changes.
-4. You can open another users streaming shared plot in the Plotly webapp and make your own styles but saving will result in a static copy (you can't steal someone else's stream).
+4. You can open another users streaming shared plot in the [Plotly app]("https://plot.ly") and make your own styles but saving will result in a static copy (you can't steal someone else's stream).
-5. Changing the plot a stream token is linked to will automatically save the most recent data so viewers of the old plot will at least see a static copy of the most recent data.
+5. Changing the plot which a stream token is linked to will automatically save the most recent data so viewers of the old plot will at least see a static copy of the most recent data.

 This repo contains several examples for working with the Plotly streaming API.
-There are 2 node.js repos and an IPython notebook example.
+There is 1 node.js repo and an IPython notebook example.
 As it is early days for Plotly's streaming API it should be considered experimental and will likely undergo changes as the feedback + iteration cycle continues.
 If you have any problems, notice any bugs (you will) or would like to provide us with suggestions you can hit us up at ben@plot.ly or send us a tweet at @plotlygraphs.
 We fully intend to add more examples to this repo, and if you have a sweet example that you would like us to include here, send a pull request!

-See the individual Repo's for example specific documentation.
+See the individual Repos for example specific documentation.

 ## Basic streaming concepts